 How to predict staff turnover

-Just recently, a major tech company announced that they’ve found a way of using artificial intelligence (AI) to predict which of their employees will voluntarily leave their company within the next 12 months.
+In 2019, a major tech company announced that they’ve found a way of using artificial intelligence (AI) to predict which of their employees will voluntarily leave their company within the next 12 months.

 For most businesses, investing in this kind of innovative technology is simply unrealistic.

 In fact, to easily predict which of your employees might leave, it’s a case of asking them two simple questions:

 1. Would you be willing to discuss a career opportunity if it bettered your current situation/role?